 For women facing infertility due to anovulation (lack of ovulation), or irregular ovulation, due to PCOS or other fertility issues, Clomid is often one of the first fertility medications suggested by doctors.
 Why?
+According to the U.S. National Library of Medicine, clomiphene, aka, Clomid, “is in a class of medications called ovulatory stimulants.”
 This drug is a selective estrogen receptor modulator (SERM).
 It increases production of gonadotropins (hormones released by the pituitary gland) by inhibiting negative feedback on the hypothalamus.
-It is used for ovarian hyperstimulation for IVF preparation, and to stimulate and regulate ovulation in women with anovulatory cycles.
+It is used for ovarian hyperstimulation for (in-vitro fertilization) IVF preparation, and to stimulate and regulate ovulation in women with anovulatory cycles.
 It is most commonly used for women with PCOS.

-To make a long story short- this drug forces the body to ovulate, sometimes stimulating ovulation of multiple follicles.
+To make a long story short- this drug forces the body to ovulate, sometimes stimulating multiple follicles to ovulate.

 - multiple births